Getsemani, Cartagena: Local gives away all its best secrets [2023]

 Budget stays in Getsemaní

-For those of you who aren’t great for money but want to come to Getsemaní anyway, some perfectly acceptable options are also available.
+Some perfectly acceptable options are also available for those who aren’t great for money but want to come to Getsemaní anyway.

 Remember that all three of the stays described below have tiny rooms.
 Also, they either have no windows or they have windows you can’t open.